 - Navien designs their units to be more resistant to the hard water effects of Tucson’s water supply.
 Simply put, we see Navien last longer and have less breakdowns than the competitors.

-How does an electric tankless water heater compare to a gas tankless?
+Can an electric tankless water heater run a whole house?

-Is a tankless water heater worth the cost?
+How much does a whole house electric tankless water heater installation cost?

 Tankless Water Heater Service & Repair in Tucson

 Having issues with your Tankless Water Heater?
 We can help.
 Plumber of Tucson services & repairs all makes and models of tankless water heaters.
 Some of the tankless systems we service:

 If you need routine maintenance on your tankless, we can help with that, too.

 Common Questions We Receive Regarding Tankless Maintenance, Service, & Repair

 Yes, all tankless systems greatly benefit from regular maintenance.
 Because a tankless is much smaller than a traditional storage tank water heater, they are more susceptible to breakdowns due to hard water deposits.
 If you regularly maintain your tankless, they will last longer and operate efficiently.